Information on Coaching

-The decision to seek out and work with a coach is an act of courage.
-Nevertheless, you may have some additional questions before you sign up.
+The decision to seek out and work with a coach is an act of courage and you may have some additional questions before you sign up.
 My hope is to answer those questions here.
 If your question isn’t on this page, please feel free to reach out and ask your question.

 My goal is to create a place of safety for you to explore how you operated in the world and find solutions to problems.

 We can meet in my office located in Portland, Oregon, on the phone, or online in a secure video conference room.

 This is coaching, not therapy.
 The distinction is that therapy is based on a medical model of treating mental illness.
 In therapy, the therapist is required to give you a diagnosis that fits within certain criteria that are set by the Diagnostic and Statistical Manual of Mental Disorders Version 5 (DSM-V).

 The Nice Guy Syndrome isn’t a mental illness and is not listed in the DSM.
 Instead, it’s a set of behaviors based on faulty beliefs that create dysfunction in the major domains of a person’s life.

 Therapy seeks to resolve and treat mental illness.
 Coaching seeks to figure out more productive ways to operate in the world.

 Although I am a Licensed Professional Counselor in the state of Oregon and sometimes coaching interventions and therapeutic interventions overlap, this is NOT therapy.
 If I discover a mental illness after working with a coaching client, I will refer them to a professional therapist in their area.

 Yes.
 There are two primary reasons a woman could benefit from coaching: